pnp/modernization/Tools/SharePoint.Modernization/Modernization Framework release notes.md

 - Fix: Prevent unneeded intermediate versions of the created page
 - Fix: Support publishing page layout mapping files without a MetaData section (in case no metadata needs to be taken over)
 - Fix: Logging shows class name instead of data #273
+- Fix: Handle case where the publishing page header fields are not populated due to missing data in the source page

 ## [September release - version 1.0.1909.0]